15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

 Swimming – this low impact joint exercise will have the buoyancy of the water takes pressure off your joints and helps you build the muscle strength to improve the joint function.

-Walking – Although it is simple, safe and effective but knowing where you walk is important too, i.e. stick to walk on a level ground in view that walking a hilly route is undesirable.
+Walking – Although it is simple, safe and effective; however knowing where you walk is important too, i.e. stick to walk on a level ground in view that walking a hilly route is undesirable.
 If you prefer walking indoor, you may try an indoor mall or gym with a flat track.

 Stand in a pool and push against water – it is especially beneficial for people who are heavy or who have advanced arthritis.
 A heated pool with its warm water will almost instantly relieve any painful joints.